I have a confession to make: I hate technology.

 If you follow the Faculty, you may have seen one of over a dozen promotional tweets for Blue J Legal.
-Led by Professors Alarie, Yoon, and Niblett, Blue J is a startup that sells software designed to help tax lawyers predict how a judge may rule in a given case.
+Led by Professors Ben Alarie, Albert Yoon, and Anthony Niblett, Blue J is a startup that sells software designed to help tax lawyers predict how a judge may rule in a given case.
 It must be said upfront that Blue J is an excellent and valuable contribution to tax law, one which will improve that area of practice substantially.

 However, my disdain for positioning technology as a stand-alone solution for any of the world’s ills has made following @UTLaw unbearable at times.

 Tweets about Blue J often emphasize the importance of artificial intelligence (AI) to the future of law and the resulting boom in the legal technology startup space.
 Take, for instance, this tweet, which links to a Maclean’s article highlighting the potential for AI to replace traditional lawyer roles: